 Identify, develop, and implement an academic plan of study with their Academic Success Coach to achieve their educational goals | Respect diverse ideas and opinions, and demonstrate respect for individuals. |

-Academic Success Coaches expect students to:
+Success Coaches expect students to:

-Communicate regularly with your Academic Success Coach – be proactive, request guidance.
+Communicate regularly with your Success Coach – be proactive, request guidance.
 Regularly check and use your student campus email account. | Submit assessments early to receive feedback from faculty and, if needed, resubmit for a second attempt before the end of the subscription period. |

-Work directly with other Flex and campus departments and resources to support your success. | Plan and anticipate problems, and work with your Academic Success Coach for solutions. |
+Work directly with other Flex and campus departments and resources to support your success. | Plan and anticipate problems, and work with your Success Coach for solutions. |

 Schedule and attend phone academic success coaching appointments on time, prepared with questions and topics to discuss. | Review and utilize faculty feedback on all assessments, asking clarifying questions to faculty if needed. |